Counseling Overview

 What you may think: "My child does not need to see a mental health professional outside of school since the school has a counselor."

 Here’s another way to look at this: While one role of a school counselor is to meet with students individually, there is definitely not enough time or resources to adequately fulfill all of the needs that some students may have.
 Our general thought regarding individual counseling is that we will visit with a student a few times regarding the same issue before we call their guardian.
-Once contact with a guardian has been made, it is then up to the guardian to decide whether or not they would like their child to work with our School-Based Clinician (SBC) or if they will seek outside aide (see Community Resources).
-Remember, counseling services from our SBC are not provided during the summer.
+Once contact with a guardian has been made, it is then up to the guardian to decide whether or not they would like their child to work with School-Based Services through Burrell Behavioral Health or if they will seek outside aide (see RepMO Resources).

 What you may think: "The counselor is at the school only to serve individual students and groups."